felipekuncar/felipekuncar.github.io/_pages/about.md

 [**Soil and small earthquakes help pave way for more resilient buildings**](https://www.naturalhazards.govt.nz/news/soil-and-small-earthquakes-help-pave-way-for-more-resilient-buildings/) (2023)

 ## News

+**01 June 2026** — I became an Emerging Investigator at [QuakeCoRE: New Zealand’s Centre for Earthquake Resilience](https://quakecore.nz/).

 **24 Feb 2026** — Our paper ["Validating VS30-based site amplification factors in hybrid broadband ground-motion simulation of small-magnitude earthquakes in New Zealand"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/esp4.70005) has been published in [Earthquake Spectra](https://onlinelibrary.wiley.com/journal/19448201).